 According to California Penal Code Section 288, a lewd or lascivious act against a minor is defined as touching any part of the body (bare or covered skin) of a minor or forcing the minor to touch him or herself or you for the purposes of sexually arousing or gratifying yourself or the victim.
 Penal Code Section 288 consists of three subsections:

-288(a) Lewd or Lascivious Acts with a Child Under the Age of 14: To be convicted under California Penal Code Section 288(a), the prosecution has to prove that you touched a part of a child’s body or caused the child to touch his/her body to gain any sexual pleasures.
+- 288(a) Lewd or Lascivious Acts with a Child Under the Age of 14: To be convicted under California Penal Code Section 288(a), the prosecution has to prove that you touched a part of a child’s body or caused the child to touch his/her body to gain any sexual pleasures.
 In order to be convicted under Penal Code Section 288(a), the victim must be under the age of 14.

 A conviction for this crime carries up to eight years in jail and a $10,000 fine.

-288(b) Lewd or Lascivious Acts with a Minor by Force or Fear: If you are convicted of lewd acts with a minor by use of force, fear or threat, you face up to 10 years in state prison and a $10,000 fine under California Penal Code Section 288(b).
+- 288(b) Lewd or Lascivious Acts with a Minor by Force or Fear: If you are convicted of lewd acts with a minor by use of force, fear or threat, you face up to 10 years in state prison and a $10,000 fine under California Penal Code Section 288(b).

-288(c) Lewd or Lascivious Acts with a Child of Age 14 or 15: To be charged under California Penal Code Section 288(c), the prosecution must prove that you made physical contact with a child 14 or 15 years of age, and that the contact was done for sexual arousal or gratification.
-This crime carries a sentence of up to one year in county jail.
-If you are 10 years older than the victim, you face more serious consequences, including up to three years in state prison.
+288(c) Lewd or Lascivious Acts with a Child of Age 14 or 15: To be charged under California Penal Code Section 288(c), the prosecution must prove that you made physical contact with a child 14 or 15 years of age and that the contact was done for sexual arousal or gratification.
+If you are convicted of this crime as a misdemeanor you face up to (one year or 364 days) in county jail.
+However, if you are more than ten years older than the alleged victim you face up to three years in state prison.